fsharp/fsharp.org/data-science/index.md

 * *Math and Statistics Packages*  - See the [Maths and Statistics](/math) section.
 * *Data Access* - Data access is at the core of data science programmability.
 See the [Data Access](/data-access) section.
+* *Data Charting and Visualization* - See the [Data Visualization](/data-visualization) section.

+### Machine Learning

-* *Machine Learning* - You may need to apply machine learning techniques to your problem domain.
+You may need to apply machine learning techniques to your data sets.
 See the [Machine Learning](/machine-learning) section.
-* *Data Charting and Visualization* - See the [Data Visualization](/data-visualization) section.

 ### R, MATLAB, Mathematica and Python Integration